 They leave the cloudy Atlantic coast for the sunny hills of Tuscany.
 Rowan screaming during the whole flight…

-The Di Grisogno Mansion has been in use over generations.
+The Di Grisogno dell’Aquila Mansion has been in use over generations.
 It is a typical Tuscan house built with roughly dressed lime stone and shale, the extensions and additions added over time.
 The arched windows are framed with full-size wooden shutters and the tile used in the patio is dating from the early Renaissance.
 It features a fountain, which Leonardo refused to let go off when he let his wife re-do the decorating of his ancestral home.
-Shasta has taste and she decorated the interior in the same warm range of brown, reds and yellows, as seen during her frequent travels from Monte Vista to Florence.
-She went a little overboard when she wanted a Roman Empire statue of Venus in the center, but Leonardo was adamant, the square drain pool with the fountain is the heart of the mansion and would not be touched during his living.
+Shasta has taste and she decorated the interior in the same warm range of brown, reds and yellows, as seen during her frequent travels from Monte Aquila to Florence.
+She went a little overboard when she wanted to replace the square drain pool with a Roman Empire statue of Venus, but Leonardo was adamant, the fountain is the heart of the mansion and would not be touched during his living.

 As soon as they are home, Leonardo hands over Rowan to their reluctant butler, ‘Take il bambino to his room, put him to bed, feed him and for heaven’s sake, give him a bath!
 Not necessarily in that order, James.
 Signora Di Grisogno and I don’t want to be disturbed under any circumstances.
 Capisce?’